 Uncertainty: The secret marketing tool to optimise conversions and boost sales

-Have you ever made an impulse buy, without really knowing why or how?
-We tend to tell ourselves that we are following certain rational shopping behaviour.
-In particular, we like to gather as much information as possible before making the decision to buy something so that we can feel validated in our choice.
-That’s why it’s such a paradox to discover that we’re in fact extremely influenced by the Motivating Uncertainty Effect, which can lead to these “inexplicable” impulse buys.
+We tell ourselves that we are rational shoppers.
+We gather as much information as we can before making a decision, and feel as though our choices were reasonable.
+That’s why it’s such a paradox to discover that we’re in fact extremely influenced by the Motivating Uncertainty Effect, which can lead to “inexplicable” impulse buys.
 This cognitive bias comes into play when we’re exposed to a rewards system that introduces a degree of uncertainty as a tactic to further engage us in the conversion process.

 Surprised?
 Read on to discover just how this cognitive bias affects our behaviour and how it is used in e-commerce marketing.